 Especially when the thing in question is a marriage.
 An eternal promise no less.

 The marriage lasted about two years.
 He was drop dead gorgeous.
 He was sensitive and caring.
 He was a wicked lover.
 In fact, HE TICKED EVERY BOX on my list of expectations.

 We were living together in a quaint house overlooking the beach.
 During the hot, sunny days of that summer, we planned an intimate wedding for September.
 It would be on our deck, the ocean shimmering in the background.
 Colourful flowers bursting from the planter boxes.
 Just our family and closest friends.
 Me, sun bronzed in satin and gold.
 The prince and princess would live happily ever after.

-Then one day in the shower (why is it epiphanies always happen in the shower?)…
+Then one day in the shower (where epiphanies always happen)…

 I realized that my instinct was wagging it’s finger at me and saying nooooo… don’t do it.
 Dammit.
 Dammit.